-The nominee must provide (i) a two-page bio sketch listing the most significant publications, awards and honors, and (ii) a four-page essay that has two components of equal weight.
-The first part of the essay must describe the nominee’s Transformational Research, which could be a single publication or a larger body of work that has had a transformative impact on a field of research.
-The second part must describe the nominee’s Excellence in Education, which again could be a single example (e.g., outreach program, textbook) or a larger body of work (e.g., continuous national leadership) that clearly distinguishes the accomplishments of the nominee.
+After the nomination deadline, all nominees are contacted by RCSA and invited to upload a complete application package into our online submission system.
+Complete application packages contain the following materials: (i) a two-page bio sketch listing the most significant publications, awards and honors; and (ii) a four-page essay that has two components of equal weight.
+The first part of the essay must describe the nominee’s Transformational Research, which could be a single ground-breaking publication or a larger body of work that has had a transformative impact on a field of research.
+The second part must describe the nominee’s Excellence in Education, which again could be a single example (e.g., curriculum transformation, outreach program, textbook) or a larger body of work (e.g., continuous national leadership) that clearly distinguishes the accomplishments of the nominee.
 Educational accomplishments that reach beyond the nominee’s home institution will be considered as particularly meritorious.
-Completed applications are due by close of business on November 1, 2016.
-All materials must be submitted electronically as pdf files to RCSA Program Director Silvia Ronco at email@example.com.
-TREE awards will be announced in March 2017.

 Two support letters must be provided for the TREE award.
 One letter must come from either the chairperson of the nominee’s department or other institutional colleague and the second letter must come from a single Cottrell Scholar.
 Support letters should highlight the exceptional research and educational accomplishments of the nominee that clearly identify the candidate as an outstanding teacher scholar who merits a TREE award – an individual whose research and teaching activities have broad impact in her/his disciplinary field and in the community of students they serve.
 In depth support letters which make a compelling case for the impact of both research and education accomplishments are necessary for a successful submission for a TREE award.
 For a complete list of Cottrell Scholars click here.